mhatzl/.github/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a bug report to help us improve
+about: Create a bug report to help us improve.
 title: "[BUG] "
-labels: bug
+labels: ["waiting-on-assignee"]
 assignees: ''

 ---

-# Describe the bug
+# Describe the bug you've found

-A clear and concise description of what the bug is.
+Add a clear and concise description of what the bug is.

 # To Reproduce